 TRODELVY® (sacituzumab govitecan-hziy) is a prescription medicine used to treat adults with hormone receptor (HR)-positive and human epidermal growth factor receptor 2 (HER2)-negative breast cancer that has spread to other parts of the body (metastatic) or cannot be removed by surgery, and who previously received endocrine therapy and at least two additional treatments for metastatic disease.
 It is not known if TRODELVY is safe and effective in people with moderate or severe liver problems or in children.

 A Black woman in her 40s is sitting on a park bench outside, petting her small tan dog on her lap.
 The woman has chin-length twists and is wearing a sun hat.
-Not an actual patient.
+Actor portrayal.

 TRODELVY was tested in a large phase 3 clinical trial